GitAtom-PDX/GitAtom/README.md

 * Pygit2 <https://pypi.org/project/pygit2/>
 * Paramiko <https://pypi.org/project/paramiko/>

+### Configuration
+Configure blog information like title and author in `config.yaml` after initialization.
+Fields to configure: author name, feed ID, feed title, desired path to html files.
+That path is `/site/` by default

+Configure remote server settings using `.ssh config` (not necessary unless working with multiple ssh keys - see Troubleshooting section)

+To change blog appearance, add a CSS file to the `gitatom/main_templates` directory.
+To choose which template to use, specify the file name in the 'stylesheet' reference in `gitatom/post_templates/default_jinja.html`.
+To use a different Jinja template, add the new template as an HTML file to the `gitatom/post_templates` directory.

 ### Setup
 Before installing GitAtom:
 Fork GitAtom from Github and clone to local repository.